 Just as the dragonfly begins life as a tiny nymph and then transforms into something majestic and beautiful, it also symbolizes our capacity to change and adapt to circumstances around us.

 The dragonfly is graceful and free.
 It represents our struggle to move beyond our own confines and to truly become something more.
-The dragonfly tattoo is for anyone who understands personal transformation and yearns to be something greater than themselves.

-13. Four-Leaf Clover Tattoos
+7. Four-Leaf Clover Tattoo

 Lots of people think that the four-leaf clover isn’t real and is just some made up myth.
 In fact, there is such a thing as a four-leaf clover.